BocceLabs/obies-scoreboard/README.md

 We currently have the following models:

-* remotes/ati (works with the ATI Remote Wonder Plus wireless RF remote)
+* models/remotes/ati (works with the ATI Remote Wonder Plus wireless RF remote)
+* models/googlesheets/gsheet

+For the game of bocce:

+* models/bocce/team
+* models/bocce/ballflag

+Coming very soon (for examples, refer to the `obies-eyes` project):

+* models/bocce/player
+* models/bocce/score
+* models/curling/*
+* models/shuffleboard/*

 We'll be adding scoring models for the following sports: